+'''

-psb_sp_getrow-Extract row(s) from a sparse matrix
+psb_sp_getrow - Extract row(s) from a sparse matrix

-call psb_sp_getrow (row, a, nz, ia, ja, val, info, append, nzin, lrw)
+call psb_sp_getrow(row, a, nz, ia, ja, val, info, &

+& append, nzin, lrw)

+Type: Asynchronous.

+On Entry

 row The (first) row to be extracted.

+Scope:local

+Type:required

-Scope:local Type:required Intent: in.
+Intent: in.

 Specified as: an integer > 0.

 a the matrix from which to get rows.

+Scope:local

+Type:required

-Scope:local Type:required Intent: in.
+Intent: in.

 Specified as: a structured data of type psb_spmat_type.

 append Whether to append or overwrite existing output.

+Scope:local

-Scope:local Type:optional
+Type:optional

 Intent: in.

 Specified as: a logical value default: false (overwrite).

 nzin Input size to be appended to.

 Scope:local

 Type:optional

 Intent: in.

 Specified as: an integer > 0.
-When append is true, specifies how many entries in the output vectors are already filled.
+When append is true, specifies how many

+entries in the output vectors are already filled.

 lrw The last row to be extracted.

 Scope:local

 Type:optional

 Intent: in.

 Specified as: an integer > 0, default: row.

+On Return

 nz the number of elements returned by this call.

 Scope:local.

 Type:required.

+Intent: \ \boldsymbol{out}.

-Intent: out.
-Returned as: an integer scalar. ia the row indices.
-Scope:local.
-Type:required.
+Returned as: an integer scalar.

+'''

+Specified as: an integer array with the ALLOCATABLE attribute.

+ia the row indices.

 Intent: inout.

-Specified as: an integer array with the ALLOCATABLE attribute. ja the column indices of the elements to be inserted.
-Scope:local.
-Type:required.
+ja the column indices of the elements to be inserted.

 Intent: inout.

-Specified as: an integer array with the ALLOCATABLE attribute. val the elements to be inserted.
-Scope:local.
-Type:required.
-Intent: inout.
-Specified as: a real array with the ALLOCATABLE attribute. info Error code.
-Scope: local Type: required Intent: out.
-An integer value; 0 means no error has been detected.
+Specified as: an integer array with the ALLOCATABLE attribute.

+val the elements to be inserted.

+Specified as: a real array with the ALLOCATABLE attribute.

-- 1. The output nz is always the size of the output generated by the current call; thus, if append=.true., the total output size will be nzin + nz, with the newly extracted coefficients stored in entries nzin+1:nzin+nz of the array arguments; - 2.
+- The output nz is always the size of the output generated by the current call; thus, if append=.true., the total output size will be nzin+nz, with the newly extracted coefficients stored in entries nzin+1:nzin+nz of the array arguments; - 2.
 When append=.true. the output arrays are reallocated as necessary; - 3.
 The row and column indices are returned in the local numbering scheme; if the global numbering is desired, the user may employ the psb_loc_to_glob routine on the output.

-psb_sizeof-Memory occupation
+psb_sizeof - Memory occupation